bverhagen/SMSLD/README.md

 	matlab/workspace/testbench/SMSLD/testBenchmark.m the 'path_to_exe' variable to
 	point to the binary created during the compilation of the TianMatch.sln project.
  - Run testSMSLD using matlab.

+===== Additional notes =====
+The MSLD implementation on which the SMSLD implementation is based is unstable.
+Rerunning the program a few times might give you the result in the end.
+Slightly changing a parameter may help to stabilize.